mariohernandez/training/advanced-topics/card-variation.md

 ### How do we add new fields to a variant? 🤔

-So far we have been able to create a new card variation by using Pattern Lab's pseudo patterns feature.
+So far we have been able to create a new card variant by using Pattern Lab's pseudo patterns feature.
 We were able to change the card's layout by using a modifier css class, and were able to remove or omit fields by using `if` statements in the original card component.
-Now the question is; How do we add new fields to a variation but not to the original component?
+Now the question is; How do we add new fields to a variant but not to the original component?

 ## Twig blocks